26 Aug MSC’s Aerological Program Ends After 75 Years of Service – WSA Sable Island 1944-2019

 A comprehensive review of the history and roles of the Meteorological Service on Sable Island—operations and programs, aerology, meteorology and atmospheric research and monitoring, and cultural legacy—is in preparation.

-Some persons who served as MSC met techs on Sable Island share some thoughts about their experience:
+Some persons who served as MSC met techs on Sable Island share memories and some thoughts about their experience:

 Gordon LeBlanc (1963-1964)